 Sara R. Yazdani is an scholar and art critic, holding a PhD in art history and media studies.
 Her fields of research are modern and contemporary art with a particular focus on photography, the relationship between art, media, technologies, theory of the Anthropocene, media ecologies and process philosophy.
-She is currently working on her first monograph, Self-Sufficient Images: Art, Media and Ecologies in the works of Wolfgang Tillmans.
+She is currently working on her first monograph, Self-Sufficient Images, a critical history of Wolfgang Tillmans’ oeuvre.

 In 2016 she was a Visiting Scholar at Humboldt University, Berlin and between 2016 and 2019 she was co-leader of the research group Media Aesthetics at the University of Oslo.

 Her work has been published in Art Journal (forthcoming), Artforum International, Mousse Magazine, Kunstkritikk, Art & Education, Objektiv, as well as in a number of academic journals, anthologies and exhibition catalogues.

 PhD Art History/Media Studies (Faculty of Humanities funded), University of Oslo, Norway, 2015-2019.

 MA Art History and Media Studies (Distinction), University of Oslo, Norway, 2012-2014.

 BA Media and Cultural Studies (1st Class Honours), Nottingham Trent University, Nottingham, UK, 2007-2010.